 Obviously, Paulie was well aware of Tommy’s reckless behavior, as he alludes to, yet the verbal warning in this scene shows that it was now on his mind.
 Maybe he got word about what happened to Spider, which was a pointless killing.
 Although Henry notes that killings are common, they do end up being liabilities.
 Another thought is that perhaps all along Paulie sensed that Jimmy and Henry knew about Batts but were covering for Tommy.
 Going out on a few limbs of speculation, if you recall, there were other characters in the opening of Queens bar scene.
 It wouldn’t be such a stretch for Paulie to have spoken to those who were also there.
 After all, when Paulie first confronts Henry about the incident, he mentioned that people were asking about Batts.
 Those who were asking may very well have been the other bar patrons who saw the verbal spat between Tommy and Batts.
 The testimony of those witnesses along with Tommy Devito’s increasing violent and unpredictable behavior, those “other things” would be more than enough evidence to justify a hit.

 Was Jimmy Conway In On Tommy DeVito’s Murder?

 A theory I’ve seen on some message boards and forums is that Jimmy Conway wanted Tommy dead and tipped off the mob about Billy Batts.
 Based on the evidence we see in the movie, I don’t think Jimmy Conway tipped off the mob about Tommy in order to silence him about the Lufthansa heist.
-As Henry points out, Tommy was the closest they would ever get to being made men themselves, offering them even more protection than before.
-I also believe Jimmy’s feelings about Tommy’s death were genuine.
+As Henry points out, Tommy was the closest they would ever get to being made men themselves, offering them even more protection than they had before.
+I also believe Jimmy’s reaction to Tommy’s was genuine and not some act put on to just to convince Henry.
 Logically, there wouldn’t really be a reason for Jimmy to feign despair over Tommy’s death from Henry, especially given their long past together.